District 11 AVMA Board of Directors representative

-Dr. Sandy Willis most recently served as chair of the AVMA House Advisory Committee, where she participated on the AVMA Board of Directors, served on the Strategic Management Committee and the Budget Finance Review Committee, and was a voting member of the American Veterinary Medical Foundation Board of Directors.
-She has also served as the Washington delegate and alternate delegate to the AVMA House of Delegates.
+Before joining the AVMA Board of Directors, Dr. Sandy Willis served as chair of the AVMA House Advisory Committee, and also was a member of the Strategic Management Committee, the Budget Finance Review Committee, and the American Veterinary Medical Foundation Board of Directors.
+She also has served as the Washington delegate and alternate delegate to the AVMA House of Delegates.

-Dr. Willis’ service to the AVMA also includes roles as a site visitor for the AVMA Council on Education, a member of the AVMA Governance Performance Review Committee, and as chair of both the Task Force and Working Group on Volunteer Engagement.
+Dr. Willis’ service to the AVMA also has included roles as a site visitor for the AVMA Council on Education, a member of the AVMA Governance Performance Review Committee, and chair of both a task force and working group on volunteer engagement.
 Her involvement in organized veterinary medicine began at the local level, where she chaired the Puget Sound (formerly Seattle-King County) Veterinary Medical Association (PSVMA) Public Information Committee.
-She served in several positions within the PSVMA: as PSVMA president for three terms and its representative to the Washington State Veterinary Medical Association (WSVMA), after which she became WSVMA Annual Conference chair, served on several WSVMA committees, and was WSVMA president for two terms.
+She served in several positions within the PSVMA: as PSVMA president for three terms and its representative to the Washington State Veterinary Medical Association (WSVMA).
+She later became WSVMA Annual Conference chair, served on several WSVMA committees, and was WSVMA president for two terms.

 Dr. Willis received the honor of WSVMA Veterinarian of the Year in 2015.

 She is board certified by the American College of Veterinary Internal Medicine (ACVIM), where she served as chair of the Communications Committee and was a member of the ACVIM Foundation Development Committee.
-She currently serves as Business Management Session chair for the ACVIM Forum.
+She also has served as Business Management Session chair for the ACVIM Forum.

-Dr. Willis is also president of the Board of the Feral Cat Spay and Neuter Project in Lynnwood, Washington.
+Dr. Willis also has been board president of the Feral Cat Spay and Neuter Project in Lynnwood, Washington.